-Limitation of Payments for Inpatient Care Payments to a hospice for inpatient care must be limited according to the number of days of inpatient care furnished to Medicaid patients.
-During the 12-month period beginning November 1 of each year and ending October 31, the aggregate number of inpatient days (both for general inpatient care and inpatient respite care) may not exceed 20% of the aggregate total number of days of hospice care provided to all Medicaid beneficiaries during that same period.
-Effective for services on and after July 1, 1988, this calculation will exclude days for beneficiaries afflicted with Acquired Immune Deficiency Syndrome (AIDS).
+Limitation of Payments for Inpatient Care

+Payments to a hospice for inpatient care must be limited according to the number of days of inpatient care furnished to Medicaid patients.
+During the 12-month period beginning November 1 of each year and ending October 31, the aggregate number of inpatient days (both for GIP care and inpatient respite care) may not exceed 20% of the aggregate total number of days of hospice care provided to all Medicaid beneficiaries during that same period.
+This calculation will exclude days for beneficiaries afflicted with Acquired Immune Deficiency Syndrome.